 What’s involved in attestation and notarisation?

-Once we’ve verified the documents, we’re able to attest and notarise them by:
+Once we’ve verified your documents, we’re able to attest and notarise them by:

-- Certifying a copy of the documents stating that they’re a true and correct copy of the original documents; and
+- Certifying a copy of the documents stating that they’re a true copy of the original documents; and

 - Confirming that we’ve also verified the information contained in the documents with your employer and that it’s consistent with their records.

 How long does it take?